AGGII-52/Project-2_Group-14/README.md

 Transform:

 Jana took the cleaned df for each CSV, after combining the data frames she added a column to identify the animal’s shelter.
-The combined data was loaded into a Postgres SQL database.
+The combined data was loaded into a Postgres SQL database in CatandDogTransform.ipynb.

 ● Why you chose the type of final database

-Relational database, because there are two different types of data and both are data sets pertaining to animals.
+We chose a Relational database, because there are two different types of data and both are data sets pertaining to animals.

-● Schema of the tables/collections in the final database

 Load:
-Anthony
+Anthony set up the beginning of the Flask app.py and index.html files and Jana completed the SQLalchemy connection and rendered the data to HTML.

+● Schema of the tables/collections in the final database The data was arranged in columns of Animal ID, Description/Breed, Sex, Intake, Shelter County.

 ● Hypothetical use case(s) for your database
 Use:

 To determine

-1.Which species of animal is in most need of adoption/has the largest numbers available?
+1.Which species of animal is in most need of adoption/has the largest numbers available in these locations?

-2.Which breed of animal is in most need of adoption/has the largest numbers available?
+2.Which breed of animal is in most need of adoption/has the largest numbers available in these locations?